-- FOR the election as directors each of the nominees named in this Circular; - FOR the appointment of Ernst & Young LLP as auditor and authorizing the directors to fix the auditor's remuneration; and - FOR the approval of all unallocated shares, rights and other entitlements under the Share Purchase Plan (as defined herein).
+- FOR the election as directors each of the nominees named in this Circular; - FOR the re-appointment of Ernst & Young LLP as auditor and authorizing the directors to fix the auditor's remuneration; and - FOR the approval of the change of the municipality or geographic township in which the Corporation's registered office is located, from Oakville, Ontario to Toronto, Ontario.

-You have the right to appoint someone else (who need not be a shareholder) as your proxyholder; however, if you do, that person must vote your shares online on your behalf at the Meeting.
+You have the right to appoint someone else (who need not be a shareholder) as your proxyholder; however, if you do, that person must vote your shares on your behalf at the Meeting.
 To appoint someone else your proxyholder, insert the person's name in the blank space provided on the form of proxy or complete, sign, date and submit another proper form of proxy naming that person as your proxyholder.
+If you choose to vote by proxy, you are giving the person (referred to as a "proxyholder") or people named on your form of proxy the authority to vote your shares on your behalf at the Meeting.